BananaAccounting/QtPurchasingExample/README.md

 	myStore->restorePurchases();

 when we want to proceed to that action.

-Then we will have to add this block of code in the handleTransactions function.
+Then we will have to add this block of code in the handleTransactions function

 	if (transaction->status() == QInAppTransaction::PurchaseRestored
 		&& transaction->product()->identifier() == QStringLiteral("unlockable_product"))